Billy Knight (tennis): Juniors

 Before focusing on tennis Knight also played table tennis and won the English singles title in 1951.
 As a tennis junior he won both the 1953 Wimbledon and 1954 Australian Championships Boys' Singles tournaments.

 Amateur tour

+He played and won his first tournament at the Bude Open in 1951.
 Knight's best slam performance was reaching the quarter-finals of the 1959 French Championships.
 He won the mixed doubles at the same tournament, partnering Yola Ramírez.

-He won the singles title at the German Championships in Hamburg in 1959.